-[I share this critical guest post by homeschool mom Michelle Caskey (with her permission) because we want your sons to thrive.]
+[I share this critical post by homeschool mom Michelle Caskey from Homeschool-Your-Boys (with her permission) because we want your sons to thrive.]

 Diane told us that we all need healthy fats in our diets to make our brains function properly.
 The corpus callosum, which is the bundle of nerves that connects the right and left hemispheres, is made of fat.
 The myelin sheath which coats the nervous system is also made of fat.
 The good news is brain starvation can be corrected.

 Our modern diets are deficient in good fats.
-We are told to eat margarine instead of butter, egg beaters instead of eggs, skim milk instead of whole milk, and to stay away from nuts because they are high in fat.
+We are told to eat margarine (which are nasty trans fats) instead of butter, egg beaters instead of eggs, skim milk instead of whole milk, and to stay away from nuts because they are high in fat.
 A lack of essential fatty acids causes our bodies to become deficient in serotonin.

 Serotonin has the following beneficial mental effects: